matomatical/coursework-portfolio/README.md

   [Expectation-Maximisation for GMM estimation](https://github.com/matomatical/gmm-em-algorithm) for an example of my proficiency with these tools.
   For more context, see [below](#252-0526-00l-statistical-learning-theory).

+Below is a more detailed description of this and other work from throughout my coursework degree.

 ## Notes